model-checking/kani/rfc/src/rfcs/0007-global-conditions.md

  - `fail_uncoverable`: SUCCESS (all cover statements were satisfied as expected)
 ```

-A `FAILED` status in any enabled global condition will cause verification to fail, pointing out that one or more global conditions were failed as in:
+A `FAILED` status in any enabled global condition will cause verification to fail.
+In that case, the overall verification result will point out that one or more global conditions failed, as in:

 ```
 VERIFICATION:- FAILURE (one or more global conditions failed)
 ```

 This last UI change will also be implemented for the terse output.
+Finally, checks that cause an enabled global condition to fail will be reported using the same interface we use for failed checks[^failed-checks].

 **Global conditions which aren't enabled won't appear in the `GLOBAL CONDITIONS` section**.
 Their status will be computed regardless[^status-computation], and we may consider showing this status when the `--verbose` option is passed.